 Instructions

-Char the jalapeño directly on a grill, gas stove burner or on a hot griddle pan.
+Char the jalapeño on a grill, gas burner, or a hot griddle pan until the skin is blistered.

-Heat a large skillet over medium-high and add the oil.
+Heat a large skillet over medium high heat.
+Add avocado oil.

-Serve with a schmear of crema on the plate, a serving of rice and a simple village salad.
-Place the salmon over the crema and the rice, zest with lime and squeeze of lime juice. and enjoy!
+Smear the crema on each plate.
+Add a scoop of rice and a portion of salad.
+Lay the salmon over the crema and rice.
+Finish with lime zest and a squeeze of fresh lime juice.
+(Or a squeeze of lemon if you prefer)

 Watch how this dish was made here